DataDog/datadog-agent/docs/dev/checks/python/check_api.md

 - `self.log`: a [logger](https://docs.python.org/2/library/logging.html).
 - `get_instance_proxy()`: a function returning a dictionary containing informations on the Proxy being used

-**Warning**: when loading a Python check, the Agent will ignore any class that has been derived - **you should never derive from an existing Check**.
+**Warning**: when loading a Python check, the Agent will inspect the available modules and packages searching for a subclass of `AgentCheck`.
+If such a class exists but has been derived in turn, it'll be ignored - **you should never derive from an existing Check**.

 ## Error handling